JustinRaoECCC/nhs-infrastructure-map/README.md

 ## Current Bugs / TODO List

-1. Fix the deleting error
-2. Only show Repair Information if there is a repair needed
 3. Active becomes inactive
-4. Specify what the user should be intering for frequency (dropdown for the unit)
+4. Specify what the user should be entering for frequency (dropdown for the unit)
 5. Repairs are not necessary (same Add Infrastructure format as Section- Field)
 6. Creating a station auto creates a station older in the file system of format: AKIE_RIVER_NEAR_THE_760_M_CONTOUR_07EA007
 7. Be able to delete a station (admin contol)